 Cough suppressants can reduce coughing and make the dog more comfortable.
 Because the coughing itself can increase airway inflammation, a reduction in coughing can help a dog recover from bronchitis.
 On the other hand, too much suppression of coughing may make it difficult for the dog to expel mucus from the airway.
 Vets often prescribe cough suppressants such as hydrocodone and butorphanol.

 Bronchodilators can relax the muscles in the airway, possibly helping air pass more freely.
 These medications may be injected, administered orally, or given as an inhalant.
 Common drugs include albuterol, terbutaline, and theophylline.

-Nebulization and Coupage can help thin out and loosen up secretions in the airway.
+Nebulization and coupage can help thin out and loosen up secretions in the airway.
 Nebulization involves the use of a machine that puts out a fine mist of saline that the dog can breathe in.
 It may or may not have medications added to it.
 Coupage is often done along with nebulization.
 It involves patting and massaging the chest to break up congestion and mucus.
 Your vet's office can show you how to perform nebulization and coupage at home if necessary.

 How to Prevent Bronchitis in Dogs